 Remember the cross.
 Jesus died for your sins and mine.
 He even became sin himself to offer to us His greatest sacrifice, His own life for our salvation.

 Aren’t we so special to God?
-Acknowledging who Jesus is and the sacrifices that He endured will revive our hearts’ desires and brighten our chances for better opportunities, that regardless of the hurtful remarks people say about us, it is definitely not the same with how Jesus thought of us.
+Acknowledging who Jesus is and the sacrifices that He endured will revive our hearts’ desires and brighten our chances for better opportunities, and regardless of the hurtful remarks people say about us, it is definitely not the same as how Jesus thought of us.

-The abundance of His loving-kindness will be ours to have and enjoy if only we would also take Him in our lives.
+The abundance of His loving kindness will be ours to have and enjoy if only we would also take Him into our lives.
 Be confident in the Lord because He is a father that restores.

 While failures are admittedly part of our lives, we can’t do anything much but pray for God’s leading.
 Ask the Lord for wisdom and strength and intelligently learn from those painful experiences.

 Will I still take the bar exams again?
 Hmmm… Why not?